manishgcettb1/ga4gh-drs-compliance-checker/README.md

 5. Verify that the deployment was successful by checking the status of the deployment:kubectl get deployments

 # Suggestion(Possible enhancement) to this application
+1. Can be used pytest test suite to execute the all specifications methods